 Saturn’s rings are not the permanent fixture they appear to be through a backyard telescope.
-Planetary scientists now agree ...
+Planetary scientists now agree that the planet is actively losing ring material, and over astronomical ...

 Saturn’s iconic rings will seem to “disappear” for a couple of days starting this weekend — at least from our vantage point on Earth.
 The rings won’t actually vanish, but for a short time, the angle ...